Scout24/hiring/README.md

 Our company AutoScout24 GmbH (http://www.autoscout24.com/) is searching for Software Engineers to work on-site here in Munich, Germany.

-Short summary of our stack: Scala, JS, VanillaJS, SCSS, Play Framework, Akka Actors, Akka Streams, Akka Http, Elasticsearch, Apache Kafka, Apache Spark, AWS, Agile environment, microservices.
+Short summary of our stack: Scala, JS, VanillaJS, SCSS, Play Framework, Akka Actors, Akka Streams, Akka Http, Elasticsearch, Apache Kafka, AWS, Agile environment, microservices.

 If you do not know one or some of the mentioned technologies or languages, don't give up!
 We believe that attitude and mindset matters!
 If you have relevant experience in web and/or experience with another JVM or functional language — do not hesitate to apply.
 We believe that you will learn what is needed, we will help and support you on this learning path.